Robert J. T. Joy: Later years

+Impact in the study of medical history

 Joy's entire adult life was, in one way or another, associated with the history of medicine—from the time he was awarded the American Association for the History of Medicine's William Osler Medal as a first year medical student in 1954 until he was awarded the Association's Lifetime Achievement Award in 2012.
-In between he was acknowledged for his assistance in over 100 books, delivered over 80 named lectures, and was a visiting professor on four continents.
+In between, he was acknowledged for his assistance in over 100 books, delivered over 80 named lectures, and was a visiting professor on four continents.
 His resume included author or co-authorship of more than 140 papers or chapters.

 Joy also spent many years as a journal editor, serving as a student editor of the Journal of the History of Medicine and Allied Sciences in 1953-1954, as associate editor from 1977-1980, and as editor from 1983-1987.
-He also served on the editorial advisory board of the American Association for the History of Medicine's Bulletin of the History of Medicine from 1993-1996.
+He also served on the editorial advisory board of the American Association for the History of Medicine's Bulletin of the History of Medicine from 1993 to 1996.

 Joy's greatest contribution to the history of medicine as a discipline was achieved in his nearly 30 years on the faculty at the Uniformed Services University of the Health Sciences, where he and his staff in the Department of Military Medicine and the Section of Medical History changed the perception of historians in the discipline towards military medicine—changing it from a cottage industry typically the domain of retired Medical Corps officers to a recognized sub-specialty in the history of medicine, one which could produce scholarly study as meaningful as any other area in the discipline.